wking/ccon/README.md

 ```

 Which will remove `nginx-0/container` and `nginx-0` cgroups (such as
-those created by the [pre-start example](#pre-start-hooks).
-This will
+those created by the [post-create example](#post-create-hooks).
+This
-only succeed if the namespaces are empty, so if you were using this in
+will only succeed if the namespaces are empty, so if you were using
-production it would be best to:
+this in production it would be best to:

 * Ensure there were no other processes in those cgroups (e.g. by
   creating a new [PID namespace](#pid-namespace) and adding all